Becoming a foster parent involves a mix of challenges and rewards, impacting the lives of vulnerable children in significant ways.

 6. Strength of Character: Being a foster parent can be emotionally challenging, requiring the strength to handle both the joys and challenges that come with it.

-You should be able to manage stress and difficulties while staying dedicated to the well-being of the children in their care.
+You should be able to manage stress and difficulties while staying dedicated to the well-being of the children in your care.

-1. Providing Basic Needs: As a foster parent you are responsible for meeting the children basic needs in your care, like food, clothing, shelter and medical attention.
+1. Providing Basic Needs: As a foster parent you are responsible for meeting the children's basic needs in your care, like food, clothing, shelter and medical attention.

 You are responsible for making sure that the children are living in a safe and welcoming home environment.